cds-snc/guide-product-teams-equipes-produits/_pages/en/responsibilities.md

 This is not a permanent role, but an additional set of responsibilities for the chosen developer.
 Think of it as a developer “add-on”.

 *   Spokesperson for the development team with a good understanding of overall product decisions.
 The Product tech lead is the touch point for client communication and demos; advocates on behalf of the development team in product, design or research meetings.
+*   Helps bring forth and table issues such as product tech debt, technical skills gap, training needed.
+*   Helps resolve technical conflicts (i.e tie breaker) and manage the technical quality of team deliverables
+*   Main point of contact for incidents during business hours
+*   Coordinate the <a href="https://cds-snc.github.io/guide-product-teams-equipes-produits/release-management-responsibilities/">release management requirements</a>
+*   Responsible for onboarding new developers
+*   Works with line managers in providing feedback on developers’s performance

+**What this role is not about**
+*   Review all technical decisions
+*   Define system architectures

 ### Policy advisor {#policy-advisor}